-Musa paradisiaca is one of the Latin binomial names that was applied to edible bananas, but whose usage has been discouraged since the developement, in 1955, of an alternative nomenclature system to classify banana cultivars.
+Musa paradisiaca is the first Linnean name given to a banana and is therefore technically the "type species" for the genus Musa, despite the developement, in 1955, of an alternative nomenclature system to classify banana cultivars.

-The name Musa paradisiaca was coined by Carl Linneaus, the father of modern taxonomy.
-Linneaus was familiar with only one type of banana: the first banana to flower in Europe, a specimen cultivated in George Clifford's glasshouse near Haarlem in the Netherlands.
-In 1736 he named it Musa Cliffortiana, which is technically a 'pre-Linnean' Linnean name.
+The name was coined by Carl von Linné, the father of modern taxonomy, who described the only banana he was familiar with: a specimen cultivated in George Clifford's glasshouse near Haarlem in the Netherlands and famous for being the first banana to flower in Europe.
+In 1736 Linné, named it Musa Cliffortiana, which is technically a 'pre-Linnean' name.
 In Species Plantarum, which was published in 1753, he renamed it Musa paradisiaca, in reference to the forbidden fruit of paradise.
-What Linneaus did not know is that Musa paradisiaca is not a species but a complex, and sterile, hybrid.

 Banana cultivar checklist of local names and synonyms